 Broad survey, with primary focus on Shinto, Buddhist and modern sectarian movements, analyzed in relation to social and cultural themes of major historical periods.
-(DH)
+(DH) Prerequisite: ENG 22 with a grade of C or better or equivalent.

 REL 205 Understanding Hawaiian Religion (3)